barrymac/freeplane_openai_addon/README.md

-# An add-on for freeplane that uses OpenAI GPT API to brainstorm ideas from any selected node
+# An add-on for freeplane that uses LLM APIs to brainstorm ideas from any selected node

 ##Screenshots